TeamSentinaught/hijackdi/README.md

 HijackDI provides a way of mocking, faking or stubbing external dependencies that are loaded via require() in nodejs.

-HijackDi provides a sandbox environment for you to run your tests within.
-In this envronment node modules or classes which are required are swiched with your fakes or mocks.
-This works at any level, not just at the subject meaning HikackDi is perfect for integration or unit testing.
+HijackDI provides a sandbox environment for you to run your tests within.
+In this environment node modules or classes which are required are switched with your fakes or mocks.
+This works at any level, not just at the subject meaning HikackDI is perfect for integration or unit testing.

 See the examples folder for more.